bobzhouwei/mutiming/README.md

 ## Main functions
 - Checkout
-- ... more functions to be added soon
+- ... more functions to be added later

 ## Quick Start
 #### Step 1: Download the source